VeeamHub/powershell/BR-NASMultiplex/readme.md

 ## Project Notes
 **Author:** Timothy Dewin (@tdewin)

-**Function:** Add shares from the root domain to the same job via a gui
+**Function:** Add shares from the root domain to the same job via a gui.
+Tested only with SMB, might work with NFS

 **Requires:** Veeam Backup & Replication v10